-Over 700 students in four batches have graduated and we have an almost 100 % placement record.
+Over 700 students in four batches have graduated and we have an excellent placement record.
 Some key points are highlighted below

 - Over 300 organizations have participated in our campus placements so far.
 These range from large organizations in the NGO space, small organizations at the grassroots, research institutions, policy bodies, CSRs, quasi-government institutions, schools etc. The number of organizations and offers have grown significantly over the last four years, evidencing that the social sector today needs competent people

 - 90 % of our students are working in the social sector, reflective of their social commitment

 - The average salary for campus placements is in the range of Rs.
 25000 – 30000 per month.
 Students with prior experience get higher compensation.

-- A substantial number of students have also chosen to do higher studies and fellowships of specific interest to them
+- Students also choose to pursue higher studies or pursue fellowships of interest to them

 The placement process is owned by the Placement Committee.
 Students, faculty and other members come together to form the committee.
 The committee decides on all key aspects of the placement process that include